An efficient estimation of nested expectations without conditional sampling: Numerical Experiments

 \subsection{Results}

 For the first experiment to estimate $I$, we compare the four methods (the NMC method, the GAM-based method, and our proposed methods without and with regression) by the MSE against the total number of samples.
 The result is shown in Figure \ref{fig:result_ne_testcase_comparison}, where the vertical axis represents the MSE, and the horizontal axis does the total number of samples used.
 Here the MSE is empirically estimated by averaging the results over $100$ independent runs for each setting.
-In this simple test problem, we can see that the efficiencies of the GAM-based method and our proposed method without regression are quite comparable, and are better than the NMC method especially when the total number of samples is large.
+In this simple test problem, \tg{the estimated slopes of the graphs (which show the convergence rates) are $-0.74806$ for NMC method, $-1.0204$ for proposed method, $-1.0733$ for proposed method with regression, and $-1.0733$ for GAM-based method.} We can see that the efficiencies of the GAM-based method and our proposed method without regression are quite comparable, and are better than the NMC method especially when the total number of samples is large.
 Our proposed method with regression is less efficient than the two methods, but the difference from them is not so large and becomes smaller as the number of samples increases.

 For the second experiment we compare the same four methods (the NMC method, the GAM-based method, our proposed methods without and with regression) as for the first experiment.
 The result is shown in Figure \ref{fig:result_evsi_testcase_comparison}.
-The meanings of axes are the same as Figure \ref{fig:result_ne_testcase_comparison}.
-Figure \ref{fig:result_evsi_testcase_comparison} clearly shows that the NMC method is inefficient compared to the other three methods.
+The meanings of axes are the same as Figure \ref{fig:result_ne_testcase_comparison}. \tg{The estimated slopes of the graphs are $-0.47191$ for NMC method, $-0.77749$ for proposed method, $-0.95066$ for proposed method with regression, and $-0.99162$ for GAM-based method.} Figure \ref{fig:result_evsi_testcase_comparison} clearly shows that the NMC method is inefficient compared to the other three methods.
 For this model, the GAM-based method and our proposed method with regression perform best among the four methods.
 The improvement over our proposed method without regression increases as the number of samples increases.